About Megan Wynne

 About Megan

-Megan is a writer and fully qualified teacher, registered with the Teaching Council of Ireland.
-No. 196446.
+Megan is a writer and fully qualified teacher.
 Her first novel for children, The House on Hawthorn Road, was published by The O’Brien Press in 2019.
 It has been published as an audio book by Bolinda Publishers and translated into Romanian.
-She has been represented by Pollinger Literary Agency in London and Jonathon Williams Agency in Dublin.
+Her second novel for children, The Spirit of Loughmoe Abbey, is being published in September 2025.

 Megan’s short stories have been shortlisted and come runner up in the following national short story competitions: the RTE Guide/Penguin Ireland, Listowel Writers’ Week Originals, From the Well Short Story Competition (run by the Cork County Council Arts Office), Ireland's Own Magazine, and Writing.ie/ Anam Cara Flash Fiction.

 Megan loves encouraging children to write fantastical stories of their own making.
-In 2007 she founded her creative writing school around a kitchen table in the Skerries Bookshop.
-Much to her delight students returned term after term and she watched them blossom into happy and confident writers.
+In 2007 she founded her creative writing school around a kitchen table in her local bookshop in Skerries.
+Students return term after term and blossom into happy and confident writers.
 She has taught children with autism, ADHD, dysgraphia, dyslexia and children with many other neurodiversities including high sensitivity.
-It is her joy to encourage and inspire every child to reach their individual potential.
+Megan has ADHD herself and it is her joy to encourage and inspire every child to reach their individual potential.